-You are entitled to make your own recording at the disciplinary and appeal stages of this procedure.
+The Council reserves the right to record any meetings held during this process.
+You are also entitled to make your own recording.
 If you wish to do so, please notify the meeting chair in advance of the meeting.

 The Council may at its discretion ask suitably experienced external consultants (e.g., our outsourced HR advisors) to participate in our HR policies or procedures, including undertaking investigations, meetings or hearings.
 Where a consultant acts as chair in disciplinary hearings etc. that person may make outcome recommendations to the Council, but ultimately the Council will make the decision on whether or not to accept the recommendation.